Khozex/textTamer/README.md

 ## Getting Started

-To get started with cacheCraft, follow these steps:
+To get started with textTammer, follow these steps:

 1. Clone the repository to your local machine.